sandsmark/ZX2C4-Music/README.txt

 differnt platform, you may download the source at http://git.zx2c4.com/?p=taglib-tagreader.git;a=snapshot;h=HEAD;sf=tgz.
-Compilation requires CMake, and the relevant statically linked binary is titled "tagreader", which should be moved to the root directory of ZX2C4 Music.
+Compilation requires CMake, and the relevant statically linked binary is titled "tagreader".
+Build using ./build.sh, and when it completes move "build/tagreader" into the root directory of ZX2C4 Music.
 --FFMpeg--
 ZX2C4 Music uses ffmpeg for transcoding non-mp3 files to mp3 for the built-in flash music player.
 If your server does not already have ffmpeg installed and in